TetianaN-cp/TetianaN-cp/README.md

 - Minimal and maintainable
 - Transparent in logic and configuration
 - Documented for future-proofing and clarity
+I don’t know everything.
+I simply build things in a way that makes everything clear — to me and to others.

 ## 📬 Contact
 Feel free to reach out via GitHub Issues or Discussions.
 I welcome collaboration, feedback, and architectural dialogue.